IETF-Hackathon/mDNSResponder/README.md

 LAN port or Wi-Fi cannot discover anything on the WAN port side.
 If you press Cmd-Shift-K (“New Remote Connection”) in Terminal, you’ll not see any services on the WAN port side.
 If you go to System Preferences and try to add a printer, you’ll not discover any printers on the WAN port side.
+If you run “Image Capture”, you’ll not discover any scanners on the WAN port side.

-To install the proxy using the command line, bring up a Terminal window on your Mac and type:
+To install the Discovery Proxy on your AR750S, bring up a Terminal window on your Mac and type:

     ssh root@192.168.8.1